casbloem/vue-luxon/readme.md

 You can predefine setting templates.

-By default there is a `server` and a `client` template, but you can add your own to the options object.
+By default there is a `server`, `client` and a `inputdate` template, but you can add your own to the options object.

+It's also possible to use a template in a template, as the `inputdate` uses the `client` template's zone for example.

 ```js
 templates: {